-- 1. The engineer should ask the Pedestrian/Bicycle Coordinator for information on pedestrian and bicyclist traffic and their routes. - 2.
+- 1. The engineer should consult the Pedestrian/Bicycle Coordinator regarding pedestrian and bicyclist traffic and their routes. - 2.
 Installing fencing or railings are two ways to shield the drop-offs.
-Fencing is generally intended for rural areas along paths and trails.
+Fencing is generally intended for use in rural areas along paths and trails.
 Standard railing is generally intended for urbanized areas, locations attaching to bridge rail or along concrete walkways.
-Railings shown on Index 850 and 860 Series of the Design Standards are appropriate for all drop-offs.
-Indexes 870 and 880 of the Design Standards are appropriate where drop-offs are 30 inches or less. - Note: Care should be taken when using railings or fencing near intersections as they could obstruct the driver's line of sight. - 3.
-Along continuous sections where the drop-off varies above and below the 30" threshold for using Index 870 or 880, for uniformity the engineer should consider using only one of the railing types appropriate for all drop-offs (Index 850 or 860 Series).
+The Pedestrian/Bicycle Railings shown on Index 850 and 860 Series of the Design Standards are adequate for shielding all drop-offs but are generally intended for use on drop-offs greater than 60 inches.
+The Pipe Guiderail shown on Index 870 and 880 Series of the Design Standards are adequate for shielding drop-offs which are 60 inches or less.